Temujin142857/Chess_Board/README.md

 ##Special thanks to mostefaiii for design support during the construction fo the GUI.

 ##Goal
-Build and optimise a program to play chess against a user.
+Build a chessboard that lets two people play against each other Build and optimise a program to play chess against a user.

 ##Steps: